MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/embedding-generation/index.md

 var builder = Host.CreateApplicationBuilder(args);

 #pragma warning disable SKEXP0070
-ITextEmbeddingGenerationService textEmbeddingGenerationService = new OllamaApiClient(
+using var ollamaClient = new OllamaApiClient(
-    uriString: "YOUR_ENDPOINT",                      // E.g. "http://localhost:11434" if Ollama has been started in docker as described above.
+    uriString: "YOUR_ENDPOINT"    // E.g. "http://localhost:11434" if Ollama has been started in docker as described above.
-    defaultModel: TestConfiguration.Ollama.ModelId   // E.g. "mxbai-embed-large" if mxbai-embed-large was downloaded as described above.
+    defaultModel: "NAME_OF_MODEL" // E.g. "mxbai-embed-large" if mxbai-embed-large was downloaded as described above.
-).AsEmbeddingGenerationService();
+);

+ITextEmbeddingGenerationService textEmbeddingGenerationService = ollamaClient.AsTextEmbeddingGenerationService();
 ```

 # [ONNX](#tab/csharp-ONNX)